nextmotion/google-cloud-storage-fal/README.md

 - Supports direct to google storage added files (without using Filelist module).
 - Simulates folders, even if google cloud storage is a flat filesystem.
 - It comes with caching strategy for higher performance.
+- Migration command to move files from another storage to google cloud storage

 It gives you the power to use TYPO3 "cloud native" instead of "cloud ready" on Google Cloud Platform (GCP).